 This document is intended to familiarize you with the terms used in building Knowledge Graph.

 Terms or Nodes

 Terms or Nodes are the building blocks of an ontology and are used to define the fundamental concepts and categories of a business domain.

-As shown in the image below, you can organize the terms on the left pane of the Bot Ontology window in a hierarchical order to represent the flow of information in your organization.
+As shown in the image below, you can organize the terms in a hierarchical order to represent the flow of information in your organization.
 You can create, organize, edit, and delete terms.
 There is a platform restriction of 20k maximum number of nodes and 50k number of FAQs.

 For easier representation, we identify nodes using the following names:

-The immediate next level nodes of the root node are known as first-level nodes.
+The immediate next level nodes after the Root node are known as first-level nodes.
 There can be any number of first-level nodes in a collection.
-It is recommended to keep first-level nodes to represent high-level terms such as the names of departments or functionality.
-For example, Personal Banking, Online Banking, and Corporate Banking.
+It is recommended to use first-level nodes to represent high-level terms such as the names of departments or functionalities.
+For example, in a travel related VA, you might have first level nodes such as: international, reservation or check in.

 Any node to which a question-answer set or dialog task, at any level starting with the 2nd, is added is called a Leaf Node.